How to Respond to a Cardiac Emergency

 Cardiac emergencies happen more frequently than we often want to admit.

-- In the United States, a heart attack occurs every 34 seconds.
+- According to the Texas Heart Institute, in the United States, a heart attack occurs every 34 seconds

-- In Spain, there are 30,000 victims annually for sudden death and up to 20,000 resuscitation attempts.
+- In Spain, there are 30,000 victims annually for sudden death and up to 20,000 resuscitation attempts, according to experts from the Spanish Heart Foundation

 Differences between heart attack and sudden cardiac arrest